l4e21/witt/README.md

-Equational term-rewriting system to aid with visibility and debugging of proofs.
+A purely-relational term-rewriting system to aid with debugging of proofs.
 NOT an automatic theorem prover, just a rewriting tool for pedagogical proof validation

 ## TODO